L^p Boundedness of the Scattering Wave Operators of Schroedinger Dynamics with Time-dependent Potentials and applications: Introduction

 Their proof uses the representation of $U(t,0)$ as an infinite series of oscillatory integrals; they also established non-endpoint Strichartz estimates for large time-independent potentials with $\langle x\rangle^{-2-\epsilon}$ decay.

-Goldberg proved, in \cite{G12004} dispersive estimates for almost-critical potentials and, in \cite{G22009}, Strichartz estimates for $\s^{n/2}$ and thus scaling-critical potentials.
-Later, Beceanu \cite{B2011} proved Strichartz estimates for time-dependent potentials by using Wiener theorem.
+Goldberg proved, in \cite{G12006} dispersive estimates for almost-critical potentials and, in \cite{G22009}, Strichartz estimates for $\s^{n/2}$ and thus scaling-critical potentials.
+Later, Beceanu \cite{B2011} proved Strichartz estimates for time-dependent potentials by using new forms of Wiener's theorem.
 Now we go back to the wave operator.
 The construction of wave operators, and in particular the use of the intertwining property has a long history, going back at least to Friedrich.
-But the application to the case where the potential perturbation is time dependent is largely unknown.
-In the time independent case, the existence of the wave operator, specifically, is constructed by Abelian limits based on the fact that it exists on $\s^2\cap \s^1$ by applying Cook's method, see Reed, Simon \cite{RS1979}.
-And it is known that it exists in the strong $\s^2$-sense.
-These results imply that $\Omega $ has a (unique) bounded extension on $\s^p,$ once we have $\s^p$ boundedness theory, but it does not provide a way to describe $\Omega\psi$ when $\psi$ is a general $\s^p$ function.
+But the application to the case where the potential perturbation is time-dependent is largely unknown.